newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity-llc.md

 issuingAgency: New Jersey Department of Treasury's Division of Revenue and Enterprise Services
 ---

-You must register your business name and form your `legal structure|legal-structure-learn-more` with the State.
+You must register your business name and form your `business structure|business-structure-learn-more` with the State.

 ---

 ### Application Requirements

 - Available business name
-- Legal structure
+- Business structure
 - `NAICS code|naics` (optional)
 - `EIN|ein` (optional)
 - Business description